 Following each Faculty EOI submission deadline:

-- Applicants will be screened on the basis of the information they provided in their Faculty EOI form to determine whether:
+- Applicants will be screened on the basis of the information they provided in their Expression of Interest Form to determine whether:

 - They meet the PhD admission requirements

 - Supervision in their proposed project area is available

 - Their proposed project aligns with University and Faculty strategic goals.

 - Applicants who pass this screening process will be screened again by the Department to further refine and rank the shortlisted applicants.

 - Applicants who pass the first screening process will be asked to send a 5 minute video presentation addressing their reasons for applying for a PhD, what they want to achieve during their time at Deakin, and summarizing their understanding of a particular academic literature that they are interested

 - Applicants who pass the second screening process will be interviewed by a selection panel of their discipline in September or early October (for those intending to start in Trimester 1) or in late January or early February (for those intending to start in Trimester 2).

 - Applicants who have been successful in gaining an interview will be evaluated against each other from other disciplines to determine which applicants will be offered scholarships and/or candidature.

 - Applicants who will be offered a scholarship and/or candidature will be given between 2-4 weeks to submit a formal application, certified copies of the information provided in the EOI form via post to receive a firm offer.